 The resulting cost savings range from 14% to 90%.
-The average value for the whole volume is 36%, and the median across all organisations is 33%.
+The average value for the whole volume is 36%, and the median across all organizations is 33%.

 Calculate your ROI from TM

-So, how do you know at what point your organisation should buy a translation memory tool?
+So, how do you know at what point your organization should buy a translation memory tool?
 This question can now be easily answered by creating an average savings ratio.

 Quite simply, translation memory will be a good investment if the cost savings from using it exceed the cost of the tool.

-Memsource starts at €20 per month for a freelancer, and €130 per month for an organisation.
+Memsource starts at €20 per month for a freelancer, and €130 per month for an organization.

 With an expected saving of 36%, you will be able to cover the cost of the software if you spend more than €360 per month on translations.
 If the current translation budget is even bigger, you should be able to save money with translation memory.